 “What did you do?”
 She asked, because in these situations she knows it is usually caused by something I did… she was right.

-“I tried to talk Dutch,” I replied, defeated.
+“I tried to speaking Dutch,” I replied, defeated.

 When I had arrived at the hairdressers half an hour earlier I had been determined to speak Dutch.
 My hair had been getting quite long but I only wanted it trimmed a little.
 So I sat down in the chair, looked at my hairdresser in the mirror and confidently told her in Dutch how I would like my hair cut… Unfortunately there is a big difference between saying, “Ik wil het een beetje korter,” and what I had accidentally said; “Ik wil het kort.”

-For the English speakers amongst you that is the difference between saying, “I’d like it a little bit shorter please,” and, “I’d like it short.”
+For the English speakers among you that is the difference between saying, “I’d like it a little bit shorter please,” and, “I’d like it short.”

 Unfortunately I did not realize that I had made a mistake straight away.
 When the hairdresser reached for the electric hair trimmer I had been slightly puzzled but I had not really thought to ask what she was planning to do with them.
 Out of English politeness I thought it best not to bother the nice lady and point out that this light trimming only required scissors.
 I assumed that she probably knew what she was doing… But then one side of my head had suddenly been shaved off and I found myself rapidly reassessing the situation.